paulinaruda/data_lakehouse/README.md

-# STEDI Human Balance Analytics
+# STEDI Human Balance Data Lakehouse with Spark and Glue

 Thie project is a Spark and AWS Glue project by Paulina R and is a part od Data Engineering Nanodegree with Udacity.<br>
 The STEDI company team has been actively working on developing a hardware device called the STEDI Step Trainer.
 This device serves two purposes: first, it trains users to perform a balance exercise called STEDI; second, it has sensors that collect data to train a machine-learning algorithm to detect steps.
 Additionally, there is a companion mobile app that collects customer data and interacts with the device sensors.<br>